NCI-Agency/anet/docs/deploy-ai.md

   with this token.
 Generate one as an admin via the ANET Admin UI under "Web service access tokens".
 - Outbound network access to `ghcr.io` (for the Apollo MCP vendor image).
+- Network reachability to the LLM endpoint configured in `ANET_AGENT_BASE_URL` (e.g. the DataScience proxy at `http://ai2.datascienceai.nsf/llm` — requires VPN if running outside the corporate network).

 ---